enmasseio/babble/README.md

 ## Examples

-### Ask a question
+### Say hi

 Babble can be used to listen for messages and send a reply.
-In the following example, emma listens for two messages: "ask age" and "tell age".
-In the first case she will reply telling her age, in the second case she just outputs the received age.
-Jack first tells his age, and then asks emma's age, waits for her to reply, and then output the received age.
+In the following example, emma listens for a message "hi", then she will listen to the next message.
+Depending on the contents of this second message, she determines how to respond.
+Jack says hi to emma, then tells his name or age, and awaits a response from emma.

 This scenario can be represented by the following control flow diagram: